ObjColumnist/MCSMTabBarKit/README.md

 ## MCSMTabBar

-To use `MCSMTabBar` you simply need to initalize an instance and become its Data Source and more than likely its Delegate too:
+To use `MCSMTabBar` you simply need to initialize an instance and become its Data Source and more than likely its Delegate too:

 	MCSMTabBar *tabBar = [[MCSMTabBar alloc] initWithStyle:MCSMTabBarStyleDefault];
 	tabBar.tabBarDataSource = (id<MCSMTabBarDataSource>)self;
 	tabBar.tabBarDelegate = (id<MCSMTabBarDelegate>)self;

-If you want to customize the layout ot the Tab Bar you will want to subclass `MCSMTabBar` and set the style to `MCSMTabBarStyleCustom`
+If you want to customize the layout of the Tab Bar you will want to subclass `MCSMTabBar` and set the style to `MCSMTabBarStyleCustom`

 The Data Source only has 2 methods both of which are required: